Porirua: Pāuatahanui

-Shopping and retail
+Commerce

 North City Shopping Centre (originally Kmart Plaza and then North City Plaza) is Porirua's largest indoor shopping complex.
 The two-level mall first opened in 1990, was extended in 1996 and was refurbished in 2004.
-With over 80 stores, the centre includes Wellington's first Kmart Department store which opened in the mall as an anchor tenant in 1990.
-The second Kmart in the Wellington area was opened in Petone, Lower Hutt, in 2017.
+With over 80 stores, the centre includes Wellington's first Kmart department store, which opened in the mall as an anchor tenant in 1990.

 The Megacentre shopping complex in Porirua opened in November 1999.

 Before North City and the Megacentre were built, shopping centred around the Cobham Court area of central Porirua.
-In 1996 large white canopies were erected over Cobham Court, Serlby Place and Harham Place to freshen up the area and provide protection from weather.
+In 1996, large white canopies were erected over Cobham Court, Serlby Place and Harham Place to freshen up the area and provide protection from the weather.
 The project cost $4.2 million and won three architectural awards.
 Judges for the awards described the canopies as "spare, crisp, potent and elegant" with "rich cultural and architectural relevance."
 The canopies were removed in 2015 as part of a major revitalisation project by Porirua City Council.
 A report to the Council in 2017 stated that crime in the area had decreased by 25% after the canopies were removed.